Persian Mint Vinegar Syrup Recipe

 Step 2

-Clean fresh mint leaves under gently running cold water.
+Rinse the mint leaves under cold running water.

 Step 3